 Key areas of enforcement officers' work

-Enforcement officers' work involves enforcing compliance requirements and they can issue fixed penalties for failure to comply with these requirements in respect of:
+Enforcement officers' work involves enforcing compliance requirements and they can issue fixed penalties for failure to meet these requirements for:

-- driver hours - to make sure drivers comply with retained EU and domestic driving rules
+- driver hours - to make sure drivers meet retained EU and domestic driving rules

-- vehicle weights - to make sure that vehicles comply with legal weight limits
+- vehicle weights - to make sure that vehicles meet legal weight limits

-- vehicle roadworthiness - to make sure they comply with Construction and Use requirements
+- vehicle roadworthiness - to make sure they meet Construction and Use requirements

 - clean air (emissions) - enforcement officers check vehicles for clean air (emissions) at the roadside